mtgsoftworks/MasrafApp/README.md

 ## About

-masraf_app is a modern expense tracking application built with Flutter that helps users manage their personal finances across mobile, web, and desktop platforms.
+MasrafApp is a modern expense tracking application built with Flutter that helps users manage their personal finances across mobile, web, and desktop platforms.
 It provides intuitive UI, secure authentication, and powerful analytics.

 ## Features